 Michael’s own record label, Feinery, a Concord Records subsidiary, released The Livingston & Evans Songbook, featuring Feinstein and special guest Melissa Manchester.
 Feinery also records favorite current artists and restores recordings and musical broadcasts from the golden age of popular song.

 His Manhattan nightclub, Feinstein’s at Loews Regency, presented the top talents of pop and jazz from 1999 – 2012, including Rosemary Clooney, Glen Campbell, Barbara Cook, Diahann Carroll, Jane Krakowski, Lea Michele, Cyndi Lauper, Jason Mraz and Alan Cumming.
 The club was closed in December of 2012 due to a year-long complete renovation of the Regency Hotel.
-Michael opened his new nightclub, Feinstein’s at the Nikko in San Francisco’s Nikko Hotel in May of 2013 and plans to reopen in New York at a new location in the fall of 2013 and also plans for future nightclub in London.
+Michael opened his new nightclub, Feinstein’s at the Nikko in San Francisco’s Nikko Hotel in May of 2013 and plans to reopen in New York at a new location in 2014 and also plans for future nightclub in London.

 His many other credits include scoring the original music for the film Get Bruce and performing on the hits television series “Better With You,” “Caroline in the City,” “Melrose Place,” “Coach,” “Cybil“ and “7th Heaven.”